STEPS TO INVITING A J-1 EXCHANGE SCHOLAR TO UK

 (NEW) As of January 5, 2015 the U.S. Department of State regulations require that faculty provide proof that an objective measurement was used to determine English language proficiency.

-STEP THREE: Send a Letter of invitation (see links below) and the Candidate Information Form to the exchange visitor.
-See below for a Sample Letter and the Candidate Information Form.
-Also see below a Word Document of a Letter of invitation that can be modified as needed.
+STEP THREE: Send a Letter of invitation and the Candidate Information Form to the exchange visitor.
+See links at the bottom of this page for a Sample Letter and the Candidate Information Form.

 STEP FOUR: Complete and submit the DS-2019 Information Request Form, see below, along with the following supporting documentation to the J-1 Advisor: